 The reality is that where gender bias remains unchecked, nothing will change.

-We all know that stereotypes as a whole are harmful and limit a truly inclusive society.
+We all know that stereotypes are harmful and limit a truly inclusive society.
 The OHCHR succinctly put it that gender stereotypes are harmful when they limit “women’s and men’s capacity to develop their personal abilities, pursue their professional careers and/or make choices about their lives.”

 The result of bias at play during the COVID-19 pandemic has seen the gap widen.
 In the EU, the unemployment rate among women rose by 1.1% compared to 0.7% for men.
 Where women did retain jobs, many were forced to reduce hours to facilitate caregiving responsibilities.
 The International Labour Organization analysed monthly wages across 28 European countries and found that women on average saw a 8.1% decline in wages in the second quarter of 2020, compared to a 5.4% decline for men.